fernandoem88/typed-classnames/README.md

   }
 })

-// usage in your component
+// then, we import and use it in some components

 mui({ bgColor: true }) // => 'mui--background'
 // since flex is falsy, the result won't change